 The Teva Terra Fi and Merrell Speed Strike Leather Sieve both have deeper, aggressive lugs that dig in and bite muddy trails, better than most shoes we tested.

-We liked the Salomon Crossamphibian Swift 2 and Under Armour Micro G Kilchis as trail running shoes, which performed well on dirt and sand and dryer soft surfaces.
-However, neither of these shoes feature deep lugs or sticky rubber and therefore perform poorly in this category.
+We liked the Under Armour Micro G Kilchis as trail running shoes.
+They performed well on dirt and sand and dryer soft surfaces.
+However, the don't feature deep lugs or sticky rubber and therefore perform poorly in the traction metric.

 Water absorbs massive amounts of heat from your body, and rarely is the water warmer than our own body.
 Water shoes either need to accommodate additional layers or, by themselves, need to be insulated and warm.